 CDSP is a collection of tools that processes/analysis medical information to provide recommendations for potential action to clinicians.
-These recommendations are not stored within CDSP, the decision/determination of the clinician is recorded on other systems such as VISTA.
+Care recommendations that are part of patients chart are stored in the appropriate EHR.
+They are not stored in CDSP, the decision/determination of the clinician is recorded on other systems such as VistA.